Get started in 15 minutes

 Jira

-1. Start by ensuring you have Jira admin permissions
+1. Ensure you have Jira admin permissions

 2. Navigate to Jira settings in Swarmia and follow the installation guide